-Indonesia.
-Consequently, as anticipated, this resulted in significant reduction of 22% in revenue from Distribution of Operator products and services during FY 2016.
-Revenue from ICT distribution and managed services declined by 8.5% during FY 2016 over corresponding FY 2015.
-To retain and grow margins, one of the subsidiaries engaged in this business has been focusing more on services led business.
+The Group recorded a turnover of S\$351.0 million - an increase of 7.9% over revenue of corresponding year.
+Distribution of Operator products and services in Indonesia grew at 6.1% during FY 2017 against corresponding FY 2016.
+Revenue from ICT distribution and managed services has also grown at 15.9% during FY 2017 over corresponding FY 2016.
+To retain and grow margins, the subsidiaries engaged in this business have been focusing more on services led business.
 The Company continues to focus on profitable revenue stream of multi-brand, MNC mobile retail business through our own retail shops in Indonesia.
-During later part of FY 2016, the Company through one of the subsidiaries in Singapore has ventured into business of battery electric vehicles and passenger land transport.
+During later part of FY 2016, the company through one of the subsidiaries in Singapore had ventured into business of battery electric vehicles and passenger land transport.
+Correspondingly, there has been change in "Purchases and changes in inventories and direct services fee incurred".